-Our Post is named after two veterans from the Rochester area who were killed in service to their Country.
+Our Post was established September 2nd, 1924 and named after two veterans from the Rochester area who were killed in service to their Country.

 Served with CO M 3rd US INF.
 KILLED IN BATTLE IN SAN FERNANDO, PHILIPPINES near Maasin on 23/May/1889.
 AGE 28.
 He is Buried in High Forest in March 1900.

 Who served with the 307th Infantry, 77th Division, and was killed in France 13 October 1918 during World War 1.
 He was buried in a mass grave on the battlefield where he died.
 His name is listed on a wall of the missing in the Meuse-Argonne American cemetery

 Rochester native, Carl J. Sonnenberg was killed in Meuse-Argonne offensive in France during World War l.
 He was shot by a German Sniper near Vienne-Le Chateau, Marne on September 28, 1918.

 Sonnenberg was a Pvt. in Co.
 G, 307thInfantry Regiment, 77th Infantry Division.
 He is memorialized on the "Wall of the Missing” along with 953 other American Servicemen, at the U.S. Meuse-Argonne National Cemetery, Romagne, France.
 He was buried in an "Isolated” grave near Vienne-Le- Chateau and apparently his remains were never found later when the cemetery was established.
 There are 14,246 Identified Servicemen buried at the National Cemetery.